harness/developer-hub/release-notes/continuous-integration.md

 ### Fixed issues

-No fixed issues are available in this release.
+No fixed issues included in this release.

 ## November 11, 2022, version 77433

 ### What's new

-No new features are available in this release.
+No new features added in this release.

 ### Early access features

-No early access features are available in this release.
+No early access features added in this release.

 ###